curityio/nonce-authenticator/README.md

 ## Website Documentation

-See the following resources on the Curity website:
+See the following resources on the Curity website.\
+The code example provides an end-to-end solution that can be run on a standalone computer:

 - [The Nonce Authenticator Pattern](https://curity.io/resources/learn/nonce-authenticator-pattern)
 - [Mobile Web Code Example](https://curity.io/resources/learn/mobile-web-integration-example/)